 After I become a permanent resident, how much time must I spend in the United States?

 In order to qualify for naturalization, one must have spent a total of 2 ½ years out of 5 in the US from the initial date of attaining conditional permanent residency through the EB-5 program.
 Children under the age of 18 will usually automatically derive US citizenship once a parent has naturalized.
 To maintain the status of permanent resident, one must have the current intent to reside in the US.
 As a legal matter, if a person is physically outside the United States for more than one year, he or she has lost his status.
-Visiting the US once a year is not enough time to maintain status: one should live as an “American” — pay taxes as a resident on worldwide income; rent/own an apartment or house; have bank accounts, credit cards, drivers license; be employed by an American company; belong to religious or social organizations; and/or possess other indicia of assimilation into the US.
+Visiting the US once a year is not enough time to maintain status: one should live as an “American” — pay taxes as a resident on worldwide income; rent/own an apartment or house; have bank accounts, credit cards, a driver’s license; be employed by an American company; belong to religious or social organizations; and/or possess other indicia of assimilation into the US.

 If I plan to be absent from the US for prolonged periods after obtaining my green card, what can I do?